Pastoralism: Tragedy of the commons

 Pastoralists in the Sahel zone in Africa were held responsible for the depletion of resources.
 The depletion of resources was actually triggered by a prior interference and punitive climate conditions.
-Hardin's paper suggests a solution to the problems, offering a coherent basis for privatization of land, which stimulates the transfer of land from tribal peoples to the state or to individuals.
+Hardin's paper suggested a solution to the problems, offering a coherent basis for privatization of land, which stimulates the transfer of land from tribal peoples to the state or to individuals.
 The privatized programs impact the livelihood of the pastoralist societies while weakening the environment.
 Settlement programs often serve the needs of the state in reducing the autonomy and livelihoods of pastoral people.

 The violent herder–farmer conflicts in Nigeria, Mali, Sudan, Ethiopia and other countries in the Sahel and Horn of Africa regions have been exacerbated by climate change, land degradation, and population growth.

-However, recently it has been shown that pastoralism supports human existence in harsh environments and often represents a sustainable approach to land use.
+It has also been shown that pastoralism supports human existence in harsh environments and often represents a sustainable approach to land use.